Dufran/pyqt-color-picker/README.md

 # Color Picker

-Simple pyqt6 app that works as color picker
+Simple pyqt6 app that works as a color picker

 ## Goal

-- Create a app window with 2 fields
+- Create an app window with 2 fields
-  - Field 1: Color of pixel where cursor is located (ignore pixel inside app window)
+  - Field 1: Color of pixel where the cursor is located (ignore pixel inside app window)
     - Pool color of pixel with signal
-  - Field 2: Color of pixel where last click event happen
+  - Field 2: Color of pixel where last click event happens
 - App should be always on top
 - Build app for multiple platforms
   - Add assets for customized build(icon)